 My power is about to get shut off.
 Can you help me pay my bill?

-The center does not have the capacity to provide funds for energy assistance.
 One option is to call Community Action's energy assistance message line at (503) 615-0771 to apply for help.
-If you schedule an appointment, ask about their weatherization program, too, in order to make your home more energy efficient.
+If you schedule an appointment, ask about their weatherization program, too, in order to make your home more energy-efficient.
 You can also contact your energy company to request a payment plan.
 If you are going to request help from Community Action, it is preferable to do so before you request a payment plan from your energy company as Community Action is only able to make a payment on your monthly amount due.

 To save money on future utility bills, you might be eligible to order a free Energy Saver kit from the Energy Trust of Oregon.
 For more information, visit www.energytrust.org.